laurieskelly/srccon-data/2014/transcripts/Session_21_Web_Native_Storytelling_fixed.md

 >&gt;So yeah, I mean ...
 So yeah, so basically like the idea behind this project is it cribs a little bit from classic photo editing.
 Basically when we're training people how to edit the photo gallery, we say that there's like five steps to telling visual narrative, we have a wide establishing shot, you're closeup detail, your portrait, your detailed shot and your action shot.
 And so the idea is that the story.

->
 >&gt;t's a story about the Ethiopian woman, $15,000 in five years to reach the border.

->ROOM WRANGLER:  We're trying to get somebody to turn on the microphone, but it's not likely and we're trying to get the white noise turned off, but that's not likely, either.
+ROOM WRANGLER:  We're trying to get somebody to turn on the microphone, but it's not likely and we're trying to get the white noise turned off, but that's not likely, either.
-SESSION LEADER:  Right, so we zoom in on a person, a human who can sort of connect it us to the story and then we have a few detail shots of you knee know, recipes on border and then some action shots, you know, a story in essay proceedings speak about an actual episode that they had border control.
-Some things were cool about this, some things weren't, but this is sort of our team's first collaborative project together.

->
 >How many people are on the team and what were the roles that they played in helping you build this?

 >&gt;So our team in general or the team that worked on this.